 where $\lambda$ is a hyperparameter for creating a balance between the two losses.
 We investigate the effects of $\lambda$ in \Cref{appendix:add:lambda}.

-\subsection{Missing Value Representation}
+\subsection{Missing value representation}

-In medical applications, missing data and variable measurement times play a crucial role as they could provide additional information and indicate a patient's health status \citep{zhou2023missing}.
-We thus derive a missing indicator mask $\mM \in \{0,1\}^{P_r \times L}$ \footnote{Or alternatively, $\mM \in \{0,1\}^{P_d \times L}$ if the time series is discrete.} for each $\mX \in \mathcal{D}$\footnote{For simplicity in writing, we refer to $\mX$ only, but this procedure can also be applied on $\mC$.}:
+In medical applications, missing data and variable measurement times play a crucial role as they could provide additional information and indicate a patient's health status \cite{zhou2023missing}.
+We thus derive a missing indicator mask $\mM \in \{0,1\}^{P_r \times L}$ \footnote{Or alternatively, $\mM \in \{0,1\}^{P_d \times L}$ if the time series is discrete-valued.} for each $\mX \in \mathcal{D}$\footnote{For simplicity in writing, we refer to $\mX$ only, but this procedure can also be applied on $\mC$.}:

 Then $\mM$ encodes the measurement time points of $\mX$.
-If $\mX$ contains missing values, we impute the missing values in the initial value of the forward process, i.e., $\mX^{(0)}$, using the corresponding sample mean.
-Nevertheless, $\mM$ retains the information regarding the positions of missing values.
-Our method generates both discrete and numerical time series, allowing us to represent and generate $\mM$ as a discrete time series seamlessly.
+If $\mX$ contains missing values, we impute them in the initial value of the forward process, i.e., $\mX^{(0)}$, using the corresponding sample mean. \footnote{\firstedit{Using the sample mean for imputation is a straightforward and computationally efficient method.
+It helps maintain the central tendencies and distributional characteristics of the original data, minimizing the introduction of biases that might occur with more complex methods \cite{little2019statistical,enders2022applied}.}} Nevertheless, $\mM$ retains the information regarding the positions of missing values.
+Our method generates discrete and continuous-valued time series, allowing us to seamlessly represent and generate $\mM$ as a discrete time series.

-\subsection{\ours Architecture}
+\subsection{\ours architecture}

 In this section, we describe our architecture for the diffusion model.
-A commonly used architecture in DDPM is U-Net \citep{ronneberger2015u}.
-However, most U-Net-based models are tailored to image generation tasks, requiring the neural network to process pixel-based data rather than sequential information \citep{song2020score, ho2020denoising, rombach2022high}.
+A commonly used architecture in DDPM is U-Net \cite{ronneberger2015u}.
+However, most U-Net-based models are tailored to image generation tasks, requiring the neural network to process pixel-based data rather than sequential information \cite{song2020score, ho2020denoising, rombach2022high}.
 Even its one-dimensional variant, 1D-U-Net, comes with limitations such as restriction on the input sequence length (which must be a multiple of U-Net multipliers) and a tendency to lose temporal dynamics information during down-sampling.
-On the other hand, TabDDPM \citep{Kotelnikov2022TabDDPMMT} proposed a mixed diffusion approach for tabular data generation but relied on a multilayer perceptron architecture, making it improper for multivariate time series generation.
+On the other hand, TabDDPM \cite{Kotelnikov2022TabDDPMMT} proposed a mixed diffusion approach for tabular data generation but relied on a multilayer perceptron architecture, making it improper for multivariate time series generation.